Ready to learn more?

 To effectively execute each tactic, there are also three steps that you need to take:

-At the end of this paper, you should be able to use these tactics no matter what industry you are in or type of events that you plan to create a holistic approach to event management.
+At the end of this guide, you should be able to use these tactics no matter what industry you are in or type of events that you plan to create a holistic approach to event management.

 Vicky, a VP of Sales Enablement for a multi-national financial services company, organized and executed hundreds of events geared towards high net worth investors every year.
 Keeping these events on budget was critical to Vicky’s MBOs.
 To manage the costs, she conducted a quarterly review of all expenses to understand where there were leverage points and savings opportunities.